KacperRogala/DB-el-mol-int/README.md

 - month_of_visit - month of source url visit
 - year_of_visit - year of source url visit
 - id_nr - doi, ISBN, or other identifying number, if any
-- ....
+- name - title of the article, book, name of the website, etc.
+- authors - people responsible for the data contained in the source
+- cite - source citation

 ### Graphical representation of the database schema
 An illustration of the database schema is in the file "db_schema.jpeg".
 The picture was made using the dbdiagram.io editor (https://dbdiagram.io/home/ - access on 05/24).